redhataccess/cp-chrome/README.md

     git clone git@github.com:redhataccess/cp-chrome.git
     cd cp-chrome
     bower install

+Then make a symlink to your copy of avalon-docs:

+    ln -s $YOUR_AVALON_PATH src/assets

+And launch the server:

     http-server -g

 You should now be able to visit the localhost URL that's printed in your